Home Care Services Help Seniors with Hearing Loss in Southern Wisconsin

-Home health agency caregivers know that one of the main contributing factors to why hearing loss is often ignored is the fact that it happens slowly over time most often.
-A person may start losing their hearing as early as 40-years-old, but the progression may be very gradual.
+Home care services experts know that one of the main contributing factors to why hearing loss is often ignored is the fact that it happens slowly over time most often.
+A person may start losing their hearing as early as 40-years-old but the progression may be very gradual.
 Sooner than later, they may find themselves not being able to hear at all.

-Besides impacting the way, we navigate our social landscape, hearing loss may leave us unable to do the things we love.
-The most obvious of these is music, but seniors with hearing loss will also not be able to watch TV, go to the movies or the theater and even go shopping in some cases.
-A caregiver at home can go with seniors to shop or run errands to make it easier for them.
-And a caregiver can seniors with hearing loss the confidence they need to be more social and see friends and family members more often.
+Besides impacting the way we navigate our social landscape, hearing loss may leave us unable to do the things we love.
+The most obvious of these is music, but seniors with hearing loss will also not be able to watch TV, go to the movies or the theater and even go to shopping in some cases.

 In a more dangerous sense, hearing loss can also lead to misdiagnosis.
-For example, home care services professional says that an older individual with age-related hearing loss may start being thought of as forgetful and confused and therefore diagnosed with dementia.
-A caregiver can track your senior loved one’s symptoms of hearing loss to give you and their doctor a better picture of the extent of their hearing loss.
+For example, home care services professional say that an older individual with age-related hearing loss may start being thought of as forgetful and confused and therefore diagnosed with dementia.

 There are a number of ways to asses if your loved one is experiencing hearing loss.
 Do they ask you to repeat words often?
 Are they increasingly less able to communicate over the phone?
 Have they suddenly started speaking much more loudly than is normal for them?
 Do they blast the TV or radio to uncomfortable volumes?

-Home care agency professionals know that all of these are pretty surefire indicators of hearing loss, but they often go overlooked.
+Home care services professionals know that all of these are pretty surefire indicators of hearing loss but they often go overlooked.